Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 ### Manual (logical) testing of all elements and functionality on every page.

+#### Bookcytocin

+1. Logo
+- Click on the logo "Bookcytocin"
+- Check if it redirect to the welcome page

 #### Readflix

-1. Header / Navigation bar
+1. Navigation bar
 - Go to "Readflix" from a desktop
-- Click on the logo : we are redirected to the main page "Readflix"
 - Click on a different tab of the navigation bar to check if the active tab is highlighted when clicked and visiting the related page
-- Click on each sign up butto in the nav bar and the user can access the sign up form
+- Click on each sign up button in the nav bar and the user can access the sign up form
 - Check if navigation bar is responsive on tablet and mobile.
 Confirm navigation bar collapses to become a toggle menu with a dropdown of the navigation links.

 2. Footer